 What are the latest Chadar Trek Rules and Regulations of the Ladakh administration?

-You need three days of proper acclimatizing at Leh before you can embark on this epic adventure.
+You need three days of proper acclimatizing at Leh before you can embark on the Chadar Trek.

-Hence, the Leh administration has brought three necessary regulations for chadar Trek 2020
+Leh Ladakh administration has brought three necessary regulations for chadar Trek since 2019 which will be applicable from 2019 onwards.

 - Acclimatizing in Leh for three days